phyothinzaraung/TM_Events/README.md

 ### Unit Testing

-Unit tests are written using **JUnit** to ensure that the individual components of the app are functioning correctly.
-These tests are designed to verify the logic of the methods, repositories, and other domain-related functionalities.
+Unit tests are written using **JUnit, Mockk, Robolectric** to ensure that the individual components of the app function correctly.
+These tests verify the logic of the methods, repositories, and other domain-related functionalities.

-- Unit tests cover core functionalities such as event retrieval, data transformation, and network interaction.
+The following unit tests are implemented in this project:

+- **IEventHelperImplTest** – Verifies that event data is correctly fetched from the API and stored in the database while handling different query scenarios.
+- **EventDaoTest** – Tests the database operations, including inserting, retrieving, and searching for events in the local storage.
+- **EventMapperTest** – Ensures that data mapping between database entities, domain models, and UI models is accurate.
+- **EventRemoteMediatorTest** – Validates the pagination logic, ensuring correct behavior when loading data from the API and storing it in the database.
+- **IEventRepositoryImplTest** – Checks if the repository correctly interacts with the API and database while managing data flow between them.
+- **GetEventsUseCaseTest** – Tests the business logic for retrieving events, ensuring correct filtering, transformation, and error handling.
+- **EventsViewModelTest** – Ensures that the ViewModel correctly processes UI interactions, maintains state, and communicates with the use case layer.

+These tests help maintain code reliability, detect regressions, and improve the overall robustness of the application.

 ### UI Testing

 UI tests are written using **Compose Testing APIs** to verify the correctness of the user interface.
-These tests ensure that the UI behaves as expected and interacts with the underlying components properly.
+These tests ensure that the UI behaves as expected and interacts properly with the underlying components.

-- UI tests verify that data is displayed correctly, pagination works, and search functionality is functional.
+The following UI tests are implemented in this project:

+- **EventItemTest** – Ensures that a single event item is displayed correctly with the expected details, including title, date, and location.
+- **EventListTest** – Verifies that the event list displays data correctly, supports pagination, and updates UI elements properly based on user interactions (e.g., scrolling, searching, and empty state handling).

+These UI tests help ensure a smooth user experience by detecting UI regressions and validating component interactions.

 ## Getting Started